sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 # Install Sourcegraph with Docker

-> NOTE: We *do not* recommend using this method for a production instance.
+> WARNING: We *do not* recommend using this method for a production instance.
 If deploying a production instance, see [our recommendations](../index.md) for how to chose a deployment type that suits your needs.
 We recommend [Docker Compose](../docker-compose/index.md) for most initial production deployments.

 ---